Tips for Returning to Business Travel

-Synonymous with the colour green, Irish mythology, and the Shamrock, St. Patrick’s Day is a global celebration of Irish culture and religion.
-As a Travel Management Company based in the heart of Northern Ireland, here’s a guide on what you can get up to this St. Patrick’s weekend whether you are travelling to Ireland for business or leisure...
+Synonymous with Irish mythology, the colour green, and the Shamrock, St. Patrick’s Day is a global celebration of Irish heritage and culture.
+As a Travel Management Company based in the heart of Northern Ireland, here’s a guide on what you can get up to this St. Patrick’s Day whether you are travelling to Ireland on business or leisure...

 St Patrick is one of the patron saints of Ireland and is believed to have died on March 17 around the year 493.
 Many of the stories traditionally associated with St. Patrick, including the famous account of his banishing all the snakes from Ireland, are false, the products of hundreds of years of exaggerated storytelling (History).
 Many symbols associated with St. Patrick’s Day include the Shamrock (said to represent the Holy Trinity), the Harp (an Irish musical instrument), and a leprechaun with a pot of gold (a mythological Irish creature that represents good luck).
 Whilst many other countries with Irish roots also celebrate St. Patrick’s Day, there is no better place to travel to for the celebrations than the country it originated in.
 So whether you are travelling to the North or South of Ireland to commemorate St. Patrick’s Day, there’s plenty of festivities to partake in to celebrate all things Irish…